-P2>P1 but very less and T2>T1, the volume also decreasing on pullback we can look for a long trade
+P2>P1 but very less and T2>T1, the volume also decreasing on the pullback, we can look for a long trade.

 T3< T2 and T1 = momentum decreasing.
-Shortening of Thrust is a sign of potential trend weakness
+The shortening of Thrust is a sign of potential trend weakness.

 It is a wise decision to avoid pullback when the trend is weakening.
-Weakening in trend refers to showing signs of slowing down or reversing of trend.
-The risk of a trend reversal is more when the trend is weakening.
-This means that instead of the price resuming its original trend, it may change the original direction which could result in losses.
+Weakening in trend refers to showing signs of slowing down or reversing the trend.
+The risk of a trend reversal is higher when the trend is weakening.
+This means that instead of the price resuming its original trend, it may change the original direction, resulting in losses.
 Decreased momentum or thrust or buying/selling pressure: The lack of strong buying or selling interest in the trend, Traders may find themselves caught in a range or choppy market, making it challenging to make profitable trades.

 When a trend is weakening, market participants may become uncertain about the future direction of the price.
-This uncertainty can lead to increased volatility, characterized by sharp price swings and unpredictable movements.
-Pullbacks in volatile markets can be difficult to trade and make a profit
+This uncertainty can increase volatility, characterized by sharp price swings and unpredictable movements.
+Pullbacks in volatile markets can make it difficult to trade and make a profit.

 Trading Pullback After Climax

 Selling climaxes are one of the strongest indications of a major market reversal and the start of a new trend in the opposite direction.
-After a climax, there is a higher probability that the trend will reverse or consolidate, which can lead to whipsawing price movements that can be difficult to trade pullback profitably.
-A selling climax in a downtrend is essentially a period of extremely heavy panic selling, which creates an over-extended or oversold market
+After a climax, there is a higher probability that the trend will reverse or consolidate, leading to whipsawing price movements that can be difficult to trade pullback profitably.
+A selling climax in a downtrend is essentially a period of extremely heavy panic selling, which creates an over-extended or oversold market.

 How to Identify Selling Climax in Trend?